sletz/pd-faustgen/README.md

 To start using faustgen2~ in your own projects, you will have to finish the installation as described in the preceding section.
 Start from an empty patch and a Faust dsp file, both in the same directory.
 You can then just create an object like `faustgen2~ amp` and connect its inlets and outlets to some audio sources and sinks such as `osc~`, `adc~`, and `dac~`.
 If everything has been set up properly, you should be able to hear the output from the dsp.

-To avoid having to type `faustgen2~` each time you create an object, you can add `faustgen2~` to your startup libraries in Pd in order to enable its loader extension, as described under "Faust Loader" above. faustgen2~ then lets you type just the dsp name (e.g., `amp~` or `amp`) and be done with it.
+The `faustgen2~` prefix actually isn't needed, if you add `faustgen2~` to your startup libraries in Pd in order to enable its loader extension, as described under "Faust Loader" above. faustgen2~ then lets you type just the dsp name (e.g., `amp~` or `amp`) and be done with it.
 The trailing tilde is optional (and ignored when searching for the dsp file) but customary to denote dsp objects in Pd, so faustgen2~ supports this notation.

-### Getting Started
+### A Simple Example

 Let's try a fun little example.
 Here's the mynoise.dsp program: